Best Arm Identification Based Beam Acquisition in Stationary and Abruptly Changing Environments: Best Beam Selection in an Abruptly Changing Environment

 \subsection{The \texttt{SH} Algorithm}

 The \texttt{SH} is a popular algorithm used for identifying the best arm in \ac{MAB} problems.
 It evolves as a sequence of rounds.
 The total number of rounds is $\log N$.
 In our context, for each round, each beam is allocated an equal number of measurement time slots for transmission.
-Within each round, the reward of each beam is evaluated based on the allocated slots, i.e., the sum of the received power is measured.
-Then, the top half of beams (i.e., those with the highest observed rewards) are identified and the remaining beams are eliminated.
+Within each round, the mean power of each beam is evaluated based on the allocated slots.
+Then, the top half of beams (i.e., those with the highest mean power) are identified and the remaining beams are eliminated.
 Then, in the next round, the framework allocates an equal number of slots to each of the surviving beams.
 These steps are repeated until only one beam remains, which is considered the best beam based on the observed rewards.
 Thus, \texttt{SH} balances exploration and exploitation by gradually eliminating weaker beams and reallocating samples to the stronger beams.
-By allocating more measurement slots to beams with potentially higher rewards, it focuses exploration on the most promising options.
+By allocating more measurement slots to beams with potentially higher power, it focuses exploration on the most promising options.